heart569522/sat-project-nextjs/README.md

 ## SAT Project by Next.js

-This is the final graduate project in university.
+This is the final graduate project in payap university.